francescou/docker-compose-ui/README.md

 ### Add your own docker-compose projects

-If you want to use your own docker-compose projects, put them into a directory */home/user/docker-compose-ui/demo-projects* and then run:
+to use use your own docker-compose projects run this command from the directory containing your docker-compose.yml files:

     docker run \
         --name docker-compose-ui \